collective/collective.cron/README.rst

 .. contents::

-collective.cron is a cron-like asynchronous tasks system based on top of plone.app.async and plone.app.registry.
+collective.cron is a cron-like asynchronous tasks system based on plone.app.async and plone.app.registry.
-The implementation hasn't not for now all the bells and wistles of a nice UI.
+The implementation does not yet have all the bells and wistles of a nice UI.
 However the simple interface do all the stuff And The underlying job manager works reliably.
 Finaly, you can register your tasks easily.